 You must request a withdrawal in writing to the Comptroller's office, the appraisal district and the arbitrator if one has been assigned.
 An oral request for withdrawal will not be accepted.
 Requests for withdrawal to the Comptroller's office can be mailed to P.O.
 Box 13528, Austin, Texas 78711 or hand delivered to 1711 San Jacinto, Austin, Texas 78701.
 The requests can also be faxed to the Comptroller's office at 512-463-8354 or emailed to firstname.lastname@example.org .

-The appraisal district may reject the request for arbitration if the requisite cashier's check or money order is not provided by the property owner.
+The appraisal district may reject the request for arbitration if the requisite cashier's check or money order is not provided by the property owner or the amount of the check is incorrect.
 This is the only reason the appraisal district may reject a request.
 All other determinations must be made by the Comptroller's office.
 Each request for arbitration must be accompanied by a deposit in the required amount as set out in the Arbitration Deposit and Arbitrator Fee Schedule.

 There are a number of reasons why a request for arbitration could be rejected.
 Some reasons are: